Up a tree…

 I own a dog.
 A dog I would have LOVED to have brought with me on the run if this trail allowed dogs.
 By the way, I don’t mind dogs on trails as long as they let me do my business of running without significant interference.
 Your off-leash dog that trots in front of you without giving me a second look?
 PERFECT.

 I turned and said the most awful thing I could have said to her, although I didn’t realize it until I was exactly 1/4 mile down the trail from her.

 “I’m over it, ever since I had to climb a tree to get away from an 80 pound out of control off leash pitbull this morning”.

-I was already running down the trail as she passed me, feet throbbing and bleeding, 2 miles to go before I could jump into the car and make it back home by when I promised my husband I would (it was his birthday), and not in the mood for another conversation with a dog owner.
+I was already running down the trail as she passed me, feet throbbing and bleeding, two miles to go before I could jump into the car and make it back home by when I promised my husband I would (it was his birthday).
+I was not in the mood for another conversation with a dog owner.
 There’s only so many conversations I can have about feelings in one day, so I was brief and answered the question I was asked.

 It was only a 1/4 mile later I realized that I had neglected two very important pieces of information, which probably accounted for the pallor of her face I had glimpsed as I ran away, having shouted the last piece of information over my shoulder.

 - I knew for a fact that the owner and dog had left because the second time I had passed that trail head, their vehicle was no longer there.

 I didn’t do it on purpose.
 But when I thought about it, in a way it was fitting.
 Another dog owner had made the same choice she had – take a dog on this trail, and take it off leash without being able to recall it back.
 The consequence of this other dog owner’s decision was that now she had to wonder whether there was some loose dog up ahead that was going to make her bike ride a little less pleasant, something I had also experienced as a result of her action.